Jaideep Singh

-Jaideep Singh (born 21 August 1987) is an Indian heavyweight kickboxer and mixed martial artist.
+Jaideep Singh (born 12 August 1987) is an Indian heavyweight kickboxer and mixed martial artist.
 He is the K-1 World Grand Prix 2009 in Seoul tournament champion.
+His parents are both Indian and he was born in India, but moved to Japan with them when he was 3 years old.

 Kickboxing career

-Jaideep faced Ismael Londt at the K-1 World Grand Prix 2012 in Tokyo Final 16 on 14 October 2012 and lost via majority decision.
+Jaideep faced Ismael Londt at the K-1 World Grand Prix 2012 in Tokyo final 16 on 14 October 2012 and lost via majority decision.

 He was scheduled to fight Yong Soo Park at Glory 5: London on 23 March 2013 in London, England but Park was replaced by Daniel Sam.
 He lost by unanimous decision.

 Jaideep was set to fight Anderson "Braddock" Silva at Glory 8: Tokyo - 2013 65kg Slam on 3 May 2013.
 The fight was cancelled.

 He lost to Fatih Ulosoy via third round TKO at Global FC 3 in Dubai, UAE on 29 May 2014.

 Mixed martial arts career

-Jaideep was scheduled to make his professional MMA debut for the Indian-based promotion Super Fight League at SFL10 against Mohamed Abdel Karim, but had to pull out of the fight due to injury and was replaced by Jimmy Ambriz.
+Jaideep was scheduled to make his professional MMA debut for the Indian-based promotion Super Fight League at SFL10 against Mohamed Abdel Karim, but had to pull out of the fight due to injury.
+Jaideep was replaced by Jimmy Ambriz.

-At SFL 16, it was announced during the event that Jaideep signed a contract with the SFL and would be making his debut in the near future.
+At SFL 16, it was announced that Jaideep signed a contract with the SFL and would be making his debut.

 He debuted at SFL 19 on 7 June 2013 and TKO'd Alireza Tavak with elbows in round one.

-He faced Fedor Emelianenko on 31 December 2015 in Japan under Rizin Fighting Federation banner.
+He faced Fedor Emelianenko on 31 December 2015 in Japan under the Rizin Fighting Federation banner.
 Singh lost the fight via TKO in the first round.